Ending the Great Debate: safety razor vs cartridgeRazor

 However, it’s not just the amount of irritation that separates safety razors from their inferior counterparts.

 The quality of the steel used in the razors also plays a major role in how sharp they end up and thus how well they shave without causing razor burns.

-While cartridge razors tend to use cheap, inferior quality steel, many double edge safety razor blades use medical-grade stainless or carbon steel, which can be sharpened to a much finer, thinner edge without degrading.
+While cartridge razors tend to use cheap, inferior quality steel, many double-edged safety razor blades use medical-grade stainless or carbon steel, which can be sharpened to a much finer, thinner edge without degrading.

-This means that these superior stainless steel de razor blades can also provide a much closer shave, without the need to go over the same spot many times.
+This means that these superior antique safety razor de razor blades can also provide a much closer shave, without the need to go over the same spot many times.